Security Dispatcher Job Description: Template & Key Skills

 Communication and teamwork

-• Serve as the primary point of contact for security personnel in the field, providing updates, instructions, and relaying any critical information.
+- Serve as the primary point of contact for security personnel in the field, providing updates and instructions and relaying any critical information.

 Requirements: